gauniverseorg/ga-docs/docs/Core-Features/Settings/Dynamic-Time.md

 # Dynamic Time

- Management of the Dynamic time usage in the reporting system of GA.
+ Management of the Dynamic time usage in the reporting system of General Admin.

 | **Property** | **Description** |
 | --- | --- |